06 Sep 2023

 President, World Resources Forum

-Principal Officer, Science-Policy Panel on Chemicals, Waste and Prevention of Pollution, UNEP
+Principal Officer, Secretariat of the OEWG on a Science-Policy Panel on Chemicals, Waste and Prevention of Pollution, UNEP

 Head of Laboratory, Empa | Board Member, World Resources Forum

 Senior Policy Advisor, Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development, Economic Law and Policy Program, IISD

 Secretary, Convention on the Transboundary Effects of Industrial Accidents, United Nations Economic Commission for Europe

 Geneva Representative, Earthjustice